thelightdesigner/ScuffedWalls/Functions.md

 ## AppendEvents
 Appends data to events between the function time and endtime (toBeat)

- - toBeat: float
+ - `toBeat`: number (decimal)
- - appendTechnique: int(0-1)
+ - `appendTechnique`: int(0-1)
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)
- - select:bool WHERE if `true` object will be modified and if `false` object will be skipped
+ - `select`:true/false WHERE if `true` object will be modified and if `false` object will be skipped
- - call: string, put the name of a custom function.
+ - `call`: string, put the name of a custom function.
 It will call this function and pass in every variable from this function into the custom function.

 ![](Images/example.png)